silverstripe/silverstripe-comments/docs/en/Installing.md

 ## All

-Run a database rebuild by visiting *http://yoursite.com/dev/build*.
-This will add the required database columns and tables for the module to function.
+Run a database rebuild by visiting *http://yoursite.com/dev/build?flush=1*.
+This will add the required database columns and tables for the module to function, and refresh the configuration manifest.

 If you previously had SilverStripe version 2.4 installed then you'll also need to run the migration script provided.
 More information on this is provided in the next section.